 St. Mary's Road,

-Photos should be submitted by the end of April to be accepted for next issue.
+Photos for the annual SMC Journal should be submitted by the end of April to be accepted for next issue.

 If you have any suitable photos which you would like to see in the SMC Journal then please send them to the Journal Photo Editor.